 In simple words, it refers to a self-paid tax, which is determined by the assessee from the income they have received or expected to receive by them during the financial year.
 Consequently, they deposit such tax on estimation without invoking the provisions of withholding of taxes.

-Income may include salary receipts, capital tax gains, interest income, dividends, and coupon receipts, self-occupation or any other form which adds to the net amount available with the individual/ company.
-Individuals (or companies) with unequal monthly income may annualize their income in order to calculate the total income received during the year.
+Income may include salary receipts, capital tax gains, interest income, dividends, and coupon receipts, self-occupation, or any other form which adds to the net amount available with the individual/ company.
+Individuals (or companies) with unequal monthly income may annualize their income to calculate the total income received during the year.

-Estimated Tax for the Year = (All Postive Income including gains – allowed deductions) x Tax Rate
+Estimated Tax for the Year = (All Positive Income including gains – allowed deductions) x Tax Rate

-In the U.S., individuals may use Form 1040(ES) in order to calculate their taxes, while corporations may use Form 1120-W for the same.
+In the U.S., individuals may use Form 1040(ES) to calculate their taxes, while corporations may use Form 1120-W for the same.

-It must be rightly intended by the taxpayer to disclose all incomes and deductions and calculate this amount accurately, in order to avoid last minute penalties or other severe consequences.
+It must be rightly intended by the tax-payer to disclose all incomes and deductions and calculate this amount accurately, to avoid last minute penalties or other severe consequences.
 In the case of excess tax payments, the amount can be recovered after the end of such fiscal year at the time of return filing.

 Federal Tax brackets for 2019:

 Estimated Tax Calculation with Examples

 John works for ABC Corp and earns $100,000 annually.
 He has been paying $1,000 as withheld taxes each month to his company.
 He has a child whose expenses are $5000.
 He has invested in T-bills securities, which are projected to earn him an income of $2,000 during the year.
 Calculate the estimated tax to be paid for the current year by John.

 - Based on the income, John falls under the bracket of 24%.